bpurinton/PebbleCounts/docs/PebbleCounts_Manual_Nov2018.md

 ```

 ## For Mac and Linux Users
 Those using Mac OS or Linux shouldn't have much trouble modifying the above commands slightly (just add a leading `source` to the `activate` and `deactivate` commands above).
 Note that installing openCV and getting it to function properly can be a pain sometimes, especially in the case of Linux.
-In that case it is recommended to find some instructions for installing openCV's Python API for your specific Linux operating system [online](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/), but I don't absolve myself from helping, so you can always *contact me*.
+In that case it is recommended to find some instructions for installing openCV's Python API for your specific Linux operating system [online](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/).
+The shell script `install_openCV_env_ubuntu18.sh` should allow for a clean install of an openCV inclusive `pebblecounts` conda environment on an Ubuntu v.18 system.

 # Command-line Options
 Great you've got it installed\!
 Hopefully that is, we're about to find out\!
 The first step to running the software is navigating to the directory where the three scripts live.
 On Windows that might look like: